RaffoLuca18/RaffoLuca18/README.md

 - 👋 Hi, I’m Luca Raffo
-- 👀 I’m interested in Mathematics and Data Science 🧮
+- 👀 I’m interested in Mathematics and Statistics 🧮
 - 🌱 I’m currently studying Mathematics at EPFL
 - 📫 How to reach me: raffoluca18@gmail.com